alttch/atasker/doc/workers.rst

 ---------------------

-Background worker which runs asynchronous loop waiting for the event and launches synchronous executor when it's happened.
+Background worker which runs asynchronous loop waiting for the event and launches synchronous or asynchronous executor when it's happened.

 Event worker is created as soon as annotator detects *e=True* or *event=True* param.